Jihyeyoon4/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL

-Team member
+## Team member

-    Nikita Gahoi
+-Nikita Gahoi
-    Jihye Yoon
+-Jihye Yoon

-Project Proposal
+## Project Proposal

 Our team engaged in hands-on experience by constructing an ETL (Extract, Transform, Load) pipeline utilizing Python and Pandas.
 We used Python dictionaries and Regex methods to efficiently extract and reshape the data.
 Following the data transformation, we generated four CSV files, which served as the foundation for constructing both an Entity-Relationship Diagram (ERD) and a table schema.
 Finally, we imported the CSV data into a Postgres database.

 1. Create the Category and Subcategory DataFrames - Nikita